 Why are Tattoos Such an Issue in El Salvador?

 In El Salvador, having tattoos can be an issue, mainly because they can be confused as a sign of gang affiliations.
-Therefore, any individual with visible tattoos that resemble gang affiliation might get harassed or even attack violently.
+Therefore, any individual with visible tattoos that resemble gang affiliation might get harassed or even attacked violently.

 Basically, visible tattoos can attract suspicion from some gang members; they might see the person with tattoos as someone from a rival group.
 Even though the individual with the tattoos has never been part of a gang.